Associate Professor Louise Dixon, Director of Forensic Programme (VUW)

 Jakob is currently completing an MSc FPSY investigating the experiences of men who have experienced intimate partner violence.
 Jakob is also in his first supervision year as part of the Clinical Psychology Programme at Victoria.

-Ara is completing an honours dissertation that is exploring the relationship between sexism and tolerance of gendered intimate partner aggression.
+Ara is completing an MSc FPSY that is exploring the relationship between sexism and tolerance of gendered intimate partner aggression.
 Ara is using online survey methodology to explore her research questions.

 Doctoral students external to VUW